-Is there a cost to dispose of leftover, unwanted paint?
+Is there a cost to dispose of leftover or unwanted paint?

 There is no charge to drop off any of the accepted paint products for recycling.
-When returning leftover, unwanted paint be sure to have product in its original container with original label attached to paint container.
+When returning leftover or unwanted paint be sure to have product in its original container with original label attached to paint container.

-Can I bring my leftover, unwanted paint to CBRM's Waste Management Facility for Disposal?
+Can I bring my leftover, unwanted paint and empty paint containers to CBRM's Waste Management Facility for Disposal?

-CBRM's Waste Management Facility will not accept leftover or unwanted paint products.
-These unwanted paint products can be returned to any Enviro-DepotTM site located throughout the province.
+CBRM's Waste Management Facility will not accept leftover, unwanted paint products and empty paint containers.
+These unwanted paint products and empty paint containers can be returned to any Enviro-DepotTM located in CBRM.

 Nova Scotia's Paint Recycling Program

 Nova Scotia's paint recycling program was established by Divert NS in 2002 as part of Nova Scotia’s Solid Waste Resource Management Regulations.
 The regulations ban paint from being disposed in provincial landfills and require paint retailers to participate in a stewardship agreement.
 The Paint Recycling Program provides consumers of residential-use paint with collection sites to drop off their leftover household paint throughout the province of Nova Scotia, at no charge.
 Most household paints and all paint aerosols are accepted for recycling at over 90 collection sites in Nova Scotia.

 The Nova Scotia Paint Recycling Program is managed by ReGeneration.
 The paint recycling program is now administered by industry through ReGeneration, a federally incorporated not-for-profit agency company offering environment stewardship programs.